Emmy-Winning Episode: Plot

-As the Griffin family is watching Vedder Call Saul, Peter is displeased that Family Guy hasn't won a single Emmy since it debuted in 1999, and the crossover with The Simpsons didn't help.
+As the Griffin family is watching Vedder Call Saul, Peter is displeased that Family Guy hasn't won a single Emmy since it debuted in 1999, and the crossover with The Simpsons didn't help (in reality, the show had won six by the time the episode aired).
 Lois even mentions that they shouldn't do another episode with The Simpsons because it only helped the other show (or made Family Guy look bad when fans condemned The Simpsons for agreeing to the crossover at all).
-He then embarks on his own For Your Consideration campaign by spoofing other shows who won the award.
+Peter then embarks on his own For Your Consideration campaign by spoofing other shows who won the award.

 Peter first aims at winning an Emmy for Best Comedy, which includes Modern Family, Girls, and Transparent and other comedy traits (with two being Sofía Vergara taking Lois' role, Lois portraying a delivery person, Chris acting like Sheldon Cooper from The Big Bang Theory, a pass-by from Tracy Morgan, and Peter playing transgender).
 He even encounters Louis C.K. outside the Drunken Clam, where the comedian says he's glad his career has cooled off just enough that Peter was able to get him to make a cameo on the show.
 When Peter goes into the bar, everyone greets him in the style of Norm Peterson from Cheers.
 After that, Peter is sent to the hospital, where Dr. Hartman comes in to change his sex.
 Peter insists that it was just a gag, and Hartman continues on anyway.
 His final narration on that has him stating "And that's how I became your mother."

 The comedy submission fails, as the Emmy producers hate it and say that Family Guy now owes them an Emmy.
 Brian insists on moving to Best Drama in which spoofs of Breaking Bad, The Wire, Homeland, The Sopranos, Orange Is the New Black, House of Cards, and Game of Thrones follow.
 The sketch ends with the Night King about to attack Peter with an undead dragon.
 It is watched by two people and a dragon, who feels that he and his fellow dragons were accurately represented.